 - be able to design analysis workflows and execute them using process discovery and conformance checking techniques on concrete practical datasets (e.g., using RapidMiner and ProM),

 - be able to reason about the strengths and weaknesses of existing process mining algorithms and critically evaluate new ones,

 - be able to use process mining for comparing subgroups of cases and process variants (comparative process mining),

-- be able to identify the business value of data-driven BPM,
+- be able to identify the business value of real-time process mining,

-- be able to conduct real-world process mining projects using real data and imprecise questions from stakeholders.
+- be able to conduct real-world process mining projects (e.g. customer journey optimization) using real data and imprecise questions from stakeholders.

 - Selected parts of the textbook Process Mining: Discovery, Conformance and Enhancement of Business Processes by W. van der Aalst.
 Springer-Verlag, Berlin, 2011 (http://springer.com/978-3-642-19344-6).